Custom Software and Offshore Development | LARION

 As IoT devices proliferate, AI-powered data analytics will increasingly move to the edge, processing data locally on devices rather than in centralized data centers.
 This will enable real-time insights with lower latency, particularly valuable for industries like healthcare, manufacturing, and autonomous vehicles

-Ethical AI & Data governance
+Ethical AI & data governance

 As AI-driven analytics becomes more widespread, there will be a stronger emphasis on ensuring ethical AI use, data privacy, and compliance with regulatory frameworks like GDPR and CCPA.
 Robust data governance strategies will be a critical aspect of AI adoption